winbench/bench/res/config.template.md

     + `MY_VAR`: `my custom value`
 -->

+## Machine Architecture

+With the following property, you allow the usage of 64Bit binaries.
+Set this property to `true` if you intend to use this Bench environment only on systems which support 64Bit code.

+* Allow64Bit: `false`

 ## App Libraries

 With the following dictionary property, you can add additional app libraries.